lucianothesilva/hyperv-to-proxmox/README.md

 # hyperv-to-proxmox
-How to migrate Hyper-v vhdx VM to Proxmox qcow2, for local storage or sc
+How to migrate Hyper-v vhdx VM to Proxmox, for local storage or scsi storage.

 Sourced from [broadband09](https://broadband9.co.uk/how-to-migrate-hyper-v-vhdx-vm-to-proxmox-qcow2/) with some changes for my environment.